alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Throwing in 'everything and the kitchen sink in case it is useful' is contrary to FORTH principles.

-I expect to extend the ASM file as I write my own Apps, I plan to test and script my Apps in FORTH.
+I expect to extend the ASM file as I write my own Apps, I plan to test and script my Apps in FORTH and assembly language, with C to connect with the OS.

 Untyped - Storage has no type, words are aware of the size of storage cells but not what they contain.